adrianarturomora/nodejs-aks-ingress/README.md

 app.get('/', (req, res) => res.send('Hello, AKS!'));
 app.listen(port, () => console.log(`Server running on ${port}`));
 ```
-**Why:** this is the actual application code. `package.json` records dependencies so Docker and other environments can install them.
+**Why:** This is the actual application code. `package.json` records dependencies so Docker and other environments can install them.
 Express provides a lightweight HTTP server for testing and deployment.

-2 — Added `.gitignore`
+### 2 — Added `.gitignore`

 Contents:
 ```plaintext